 Will I Have to Pay a Service Fee?

-Let's get this out of the way first: Paying taxes with a credit card isn't free.
-But it can easily be worth it if you play your cards right.
+Let's get this out of the way: Paying taxes with a credit card isn't free.
+But it can easily be worth it if you play your (credit) cards right.

 Processing fees for paying your taxes with a credit card will vary by service provider.
-According to the IRS website, the current best deal for this service is offered by payUSAtax, which offers a 1.85% processing fee (for a minimum of $2.69) when you pay taxes with a credit card.
+According to the IRS website, the current best deal for this service is offered by payUSAtax, which offers a 1.82% convenience fee (minimum $2.69 fee) when you pay taxes with a credit card.
+This is down from the previous year's lowest processing fee of 1.85% meaning there's never been a better time than now to pay your taxes by credit card.

 And since all three services accept major credit cards from Visa, American Express, Discover, MasterCard, etc. payUSAtax should be your choice as the fees are simply the lowest.